dynatrace-oss/progressiveDelivery-masterclass/gitops/README.md

 The App of Apps will create all other apps which are included in the `applications` folder from within GtiHub Repository.

 Sync waves allow you to ensure that certain resources are healthy before others are rolled out.
-It short, it's a way of saying "install A before B".
+In short, it's a way of saying "install A before B".

 ### Sync Wave -1
 Applies custom argocd-cm for Application Health Status